OSSCanada/microhackfest/HOL/04_Docker/README.md

 ## 3. Build Custom Application

-The purpose of this section is to understand how to build a Container Image from a GitHub Repository (Application Code) and script a container image build with a ```Dockerfile```.
-After you have built your custom image you will then push it to your own Private Container Registry (i.e. Azure Container Registry - ACR).
+The purpose of this section is to understand how to build a Container Image from a GitHub Repository (i.e. Application Code) and script a container image build with a ```Dockerfile```.
+After your custom image is built you will then push it to your own Private Container Registry (i.e. Azure Container Registry - ACR).

 - Step 1 is to build the Container Image.
-To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+    - To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
 Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app) to navigate to the Docs.
-- Step 2 is to push your Custom Container Image to ACR.
-To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+- Step 2 is to tag and push your Custom Container Image to ACR
+    - To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
 Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr) to navigate to the Docs.
-- Step 3 is to run the Container Application.
-To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+- Step 3 is to run the Container Application
+    - To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
 Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-application) to navigate to the Docs.